 - Understand where your spending is going

 - Identify the gaps between your goals and where your money is going

 - Isolate the action items that you can take to bridge your gap

 Now let’s break these steps into actionable items that you can accomplish.

-The most important part of your wealth planning journey starts at the beginning, and that is deciding what is important to you.
+The most important part of your wealth planning journey starts at the beginning, deciding what is important to you.
 This is best achieved by carving out time to be alone and truly think about what you want to do.

-Just like a company or business has a set of financial statements, every individual and family has its own set of financial books as well.
+Just like a company or business has a set of financial statements, every individual and family has its own set of financial books.

 Income Statement/Spending Plan

 Your income statement is essentially your spending plan.
 You have money coming in from what you earn and money going out by the things you spend/buy.

 I often tell people that the checkbook doesn’t lie.
 Where you spend your money will show you what is important to you.
 Change what is important to you, and the money will follow.
 Again, developing a spending plan shouldn’t be used as a weapon to punish yourself.
 It should be used as a tool to help determine what you are spending your money on and how to make changes.